9 Uses for Old Jeans

 iPhone Sleeve: Cut up a pair of blue jeans and resew them to fashion a cheap, effective sleeve for your iPhone, iPad or other gadget.
 If you use a swatch from the jeans’ rear, the back pocket can double as a storage place for credit cards and cash.
 It’s an iPhone case and a wallet.

 Heat Pack: Cut off a pant leg, tie off or sew up the end and fill with dried rice.
 Seal up the other end and you have a convenient hot pack to soothe achy muscles.
 Simply pop it into the microwave for a couple of minutes and apply wherever it hurts.
-A homemade heat pack would be perfect in a DIY gift basket for someone who deserves a little TLC.
-We'd like to give these (as well as a huge pat on the back) to the Dallas roofers who helped to rebuild several Texas churches that were lost to arson.
+A homemade heat pack would be perfect in a DIY gift basket for someone that deserves a little TLC.

 Keep Out the Cold: Fill a pant leg with sand and sew it up.
-Slide it against the base of a door to insulate your home in the winter months.
+Slide it against the base of a door to help insulate your home in the cold winter months.